bertronika/copris/README.md

 character set.
 Each printer and each country have a different set.
 Check your printer's manual or experiment on your own (a test file is included).

+Also included is a Slovenian translation file (or Yugoslavian, as the keyboard layout doesn't differ).
+Letters with carons should convert normally, lost characters are replaced with my own selections.

 ## Usage
 COPRIS requires at least the port parameter to be specified (`-p` or `--port`).
 Superuser privileges are not required, as long as the specified port is